NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 3. Create a Spark Application YAML file

-For example, below file named `testpython-rapids.yaml` is created:
+For example, create a file named `testpython-rapids.yaml` with the following contents:

 ```
 apiVersion: "sparkoperator.k8s.io/v1beta2"